 Nurture, Inspire, Flourish

 In the name of Jesus, The Good Shepherd.

 “I have come that they may have life, and have it in all its fullness.
 I am the Good Shepherd” John 10:10-11

 Design and Technology

-At St. John’s, design and technology is an inspiring, rigorous and practical subject.
-Through our Harmony Curriculum, creativity, imagination and cross curricular links, pupils design, make and evaluate products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
-At St. John’s, we encourage children to learn how to take risks, become resourceful and innovative.
-We enjoy exploring influences from the past and present and develop a critical understanding of its impact on daily life and the wider world.
+At St. John’s, design and technology aims to be an inspiring, rigorous and practical subject.
+Through our Harmony Curriculum, creativity, imagination and cross curricular links should ensure pupils design, make and evaluate products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
+At St. John’s, we encourage children to learn how to take risks, become resourceful and innovative, which encourage all pupils to:

 At St. John’s, children enjoy their cooking with our food technology teacher.
 They are taught how to cook and apply the principles of nutrition and healthy eating.
 We enjoy using some of the food that we produce on our school farm, which supports our sustainability principle.
 Learning how to cook is a crucial life skill that enables the children to feed themselves and others affordably and well, now and in later life.
 The lessons the children experience also provide them with important hygiene and safety skills to further prepare them.

 Our Design and Technology Curriculum is high quality, well thought out and is planned to demonstrate progression within our harmony learning enquiries.
 At St John’s, our children are expert designers, constructors and mechanics who enjoy exploring a range of design and make topics.
 They are able to consider the moral, social and cultural aspects of their studies in D.T.
 We also believe that D.T. will equip the children with knowledge and skills to identify the geometric, sustainable structures to enable our world to live in harmony.

 Food Technology at St.John’s